How does the Academy know if children need extra help and what should parents do if they think their child may have special educational needs?

 The SENCo attends the Annual Review of any student in Year 5 and 6.
 Year 5 taster days are offered to feeder Primary Schools.

-From Year 9 onwards a YPSS careers advisor attends Annual reviews for all students with a Statement/ECHP.
+From Year 9 onwards, where possible, a careers advisor attends annual reviews for all students with an ECHP.

 During KS4 students are advised and supported on an individual basis to help them in their post 16 choices.
 An independent Careers Advisor is employed by the Academy to support students making career choices.